 Elsa Mauricio Reus

-I am a pharmacist by training, with a MSc in Research and I currently finishing my PhD at the University of Münster, Germany.
+I am a pharmacist by training, with a MSc in Research and a PhD in Human Movement.
 On February 2019, I joined the Oxford Translational Cardiovascular Research group of Professor Charalambos Antoniades (Division of Cardiovascular Medicine, Radcliffe Department of Medicine).

 As a Clinical Researcher, my main role is to run a study that aims to validate perivascular Fat Attenuation Index (FAI) in multiple computed tomography platforms.
 FAI is a new biomarker that detects vascular inflammation in the human coronary arteries using routine coronary computed tomography angiography (CCTA).
 In the CRISP-CT study, recently published in the Lancet, the group demonstrated that FAI predicts all-cause and cardiac mortality over and above clinical risk factors and the current state-of-the-art interpretation of CCTA.

 Acute effects of different orthotic interventions on knee loading parameters in knee osteoarthritis patients with varus malalignment

 Mauricio E. et al, (2018), The Knee, 25, 825 - 833

 Acute and mid-term (six-week) effects of an ankle-foot-orthosis on biomechanical parameters, clinical outcomes and physical activity in knee osteoarthritis patients with varus malalignment

 Sliepen M. et al, (2018), Gait & Posture, 62, 297 - 302